Top tips to make your fundraising easier

 Print posters and leaflets to display in the local community and on notice boards (at work, school, in the community)

-Ask the fundraising office for charitable materials such as collection tins / buckets, t-shirts and balloons
+Ask the Fundraising Team for charitable materials such as collection tins / buckets, t-shirts and balloons

 Ask your local media to promote your event and attend a photo call on the day.
 Contact your local newsdesk and photographers